How It Works

 It is difficult and disheartening for people in their early-to-mid careers to access information about mission-driven careers and to connect with meaningful employment.
 Traditional career pathways were never designed to be welcoming to diverse social sector talent; career advising is limited and tends to be focused on the corporate sector and for those who are not served by networks of privilege, it can feel impossible to find the right opportunity.
 Those who have the greatest potential to be our future leaders should be affirmed in their choice to dedicate themselves to public service; they deserve access to culturally competent career advising services and to participate in equity-driven hiring processes.
 Yet, most relevant career advising services are financially out of reach for most people beginning a social sector career.

-Kate attended Seattle Community College where she participated in a trade program for Offset Lithography and earned an AA degree while proudly working in the restaurant industry to support her studies.
-She pursued further education at the University of Washington, graduating Phi Beta Kappa with an honors degree in English Literature, and with the help of her mentors, applied and was accepted to graduate school, earning an MA in the Humanities from the University of Chicago.
+Kate has an unusually broad educational background, having attended trade school, community college, a large public university, and a prestigious private university.
+Prior to graduation, she had worked for over ten years in the service industry—at a diner, a dive bar, and a beloved family-owned restaurant—and continued this work throughout her education and beyond, learning “school of life” lessons from her peers and customers that she credits on equal footing with her formal education.
+She holds an AA from Seattle Community College, graduated Phi Beta Kappa with an honors BA degree in English Literature from the University of Washington, and earned an MA in the Humanities from the University of Chicago.
 Both her undergraduate and graduate work concerned critical race theory and gender studies, with a focus on literary representations of racist, sexist, and homophobic pseudo-scientific theories of evolution.
-Her literary studies embedded in her a profound respect for the power of representation, and drives her to create opportunities for people to speak their own truths.
+Her literary studies embedded in her a profound respect for the power of representation, and drive her to create opportunities for people to speak their own truths.

 We need to harness the power we can have when we commit to creating a hiring culture that that proactively works towards creating a society where everyone has the opportunity, regardless of race, religion, gender, sexual orientation, and disability, to participate to their fullest potential.
 In our sector, we have the best intensions when it comes to diversity, equity, and inclusion.
 But intentions aren’t enough.
 Many of our standard hiring practices actually perpetuate inequity and inadvertently exclude highly-qualified candidates.
 There are some simple steps that organizations can take internally to address some of these barriers, but other, more complex solutions require outside support and guidance.
 People Power aims to bring employment equity into the center of our sector’s work, enthusiastically embracing it as an ongoing learning process that will ultimately make our organizations more powerful and effective.